HITECHCRIME/HC_SG234_Golden_Flood/README.md

 that's screaming loud - make it right

-already, keep your life so steady through the cursed golden flood hundred drowning souls in external life little bit of toughest arcs
+already, keep your life so steady through the curse of golden flood hundred drowning souls in external life little bit of toughest arcs